SFU-CMPT-201/a7-pub/README.md

 errors.
 In the above program, this responsibility is distributed across both `main()` and `readUserIput()`, which makes it difficult for a programmer to mentally keep track.

-### Use after free, double free, and null pointer dereference
+### Use After Free, Double Free, and Null Pointer Dereference

 *Use after free* refers to a case where you free a previously-allocated memory block and then access it again by mistake. *Double free* refers to a case where you free a previously-allocated memory